All Episodes

 People that go there understand it before they enroll.

-The moment the activist, Ms. Fluke, asserts her right to free contraceptive to handle her sex life, and it's by her own admission quite active, then all of a sudden, Georgetown loses its right to say no and becomes the oppressor.
+The moment the activist, Ms. Fluke, asserts her right to free contraceptive to handle her sex life, and it's, by her own admission, quite active, then all of a sudden, Georgetown loses its right to say no and becomes the oppressor.

-And then the president of Georgetown comes out and calls me a misogynist, and he's the one denying her pills.
+And then the president of Georgetown comes out and calls me a misogynist, and he's the one denying her her pills.

-Not I, Il Rushbow.
+Not I, Il Rochebo.

-Now, does a government with the power to compel Georgetown University to provide contraception against its will?
+Now, does a government with the power to compel Georgetown University to provide contraception against its will, does that government also have the power to make you take the pill?

 Let's open the doors here.